mrashco/mrash.co/content/post/2024/cyberlens.md

 - I thought I found a **Windows 17763** exploit on **exploit.db**... nope.
 - Then I followed [Windows 11 Privilege Escalation via UAC Bypass (GUI based)](https://www.pwndefend.com/2021/08/23/windows-11-privilege-escalation-via-uac-bypass-gui-based/)... again, nope.

-With more Linux priv esc experience, this was a good room for me.
+Since I have more Linux priv esc experience, this was a good room for me.
+I need to sharpen my Windows priv esc skills up, a lot.

----
+Some key takeaways:
+- Metasploit makes things easier.
+It'd be good to do this room again without using it though.
+Push myself a bit.
+- Research is king.
+I spent more time reading up about services and vulnerabilities.
+Even though I went down rabbit holes, I learner more.
+- Stay calm and take breaks.
+I've rushed rooms to push content out in the past.
+Instead I took my time and just focused on learning.

+Thanks again to Tyler and TryHackMe.

+I'm already on my next room.

+Subscribe to the (not so) Monthly Monitor below.

-Thanks for reading
+Thanks for reading.